 As obvious, each type of photo management software has its own pros and cons.
 And your hesitation only continues to grow when you review each individual solution.

-- Reliability & Security.
 The most famous services are usually the most trustable.
 Businesses know Google Drive or DropBox as reputable services in the field.
-However, teams may play around and choose DAM tools that work on the top of these.
+However, teams may play around and choose DAM tools that integrate with existing storage.

 And One More Advice…

-When choosing between different photo management services, you will see that some solutions appear more promising than others.
-Opt for the one that is the most appropriate for the needs of YOUR company.
-Just remember that you don’t have to choose one criterion at the expense of the other.
+Some solutions appear more promising than others.
+Choose the one that is the most appropriate for the needs of YOUR company.

 For instance, with DAM, your company doesn’t have to sacrifice more available space for improved functionality.
 Tools like Pics.io work on the top of your chosen storage service.
 Hence, you will have it all: functionality and space, and security provided by the original storage service.
 Unlike photo libraries, DAM is also not limited to the use of a particular format.
 Pics.io supports a whole variety of image formats, from traditional JPG and PNG formats to designer files such as Adobe XD or Sketch.